continuedev/continue/extension/src/README.md

 # Continue VS Code Extension README

-## How to get started with development
+## How to debug the VS Code Extension

 1. Clone the Continue repo